Bastian2718/mautic-CompanySegments-bundle/README.md

 Audit log is created for each Company Segment created, updated or deleted.

-Placeholder contacts (if enabled in the plugin config): When a company is created, a "placeholder" contact is created with the same contact data.
+Placeholder contacts (if enabled in the plugin config): When a company is created, a "placeholder" contact is created with the same contact data (first name = companyname, last name = "[PLACEHOLDER]", postal address = company’s postal address (multiple fields), email = company email, phone = company phone, fax = company fax.
+And of course the relationship placeholder <-> company).
 This can be used to contact and handle a company using Mautic campaigns.
 When company data is changed, that will reflect to the placeholder contact.
 Changes directly to the placeholder contact are not supported and will be overwritten.

 ## API